Inkkonito/PHP-PDO/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1 AUTO_INCREMENT=1 ;
 ```

-After creating the database structure, try to play a bit with the PDO structure.
+After creating the database structure, try to play a bit with its statements.
 Enjoy it.